florawisp.com

 The Importance of Gardening in Early Childhood

-Enhance Motor Skills: When little hands dig into the dirt, carefully plant seeds, or gently water their growing plants, they’re strengthening both fine and gross motor skills.
+When little hands dig into the dirt, carefully plant seeds, or gently water their growing plants, they’re strengthening both fine and gross motor skills.
 These physical movements, whether it’s scooping soil or holding a tiny watering can, build coordination and hand strength, which are vital for tasks like writing or tying shoelaces.
 From my years working with young gardeners, I’ve seen how excited kids get when they master these simple yet important actions.

-Encourage Healthy Eating: One of the most wonderful benefits of involving children in gardening is how it influences their food choices.
+One of the most wonderful benefits of involving children in gardening is how it influences their food choices.
 When preschoolers participate in growing fruits, vegetables like planting tomato seeds, cherry tomatoes or herbs, they’re much more likely to develop an interest in eating what they helped nurture.
 Even simple indoor gardening activities like sprouting herbs on a windowsill can spark excitement about fresh, healthy foods.
 I’ve noticed that kids who plant their own cherry tomatoes or lettuce often become little food adventurers, eager to taste the fruits of their labor.

-Boost Cognitive Development: Gardening is a natural science lesson waiting to happen.
+Gardening is a natural science lesson waiting to happen.
 When preschoolers engage in planting seeds and watch as those tiny beginnings sprout and grow, they begin to grasp concepts like life cycles, growth stages, and cause and effect.
 They learn patience as they wait for plants to mature and gain an early appreciation for nature’s rhythms.
 This hands-on exploration builds curiosity and critical thinking that goes far beyond the garden bed.

-1. Gardening Fun with a Friendly Scarecrow
+1. Build a Friendly Scarecrow

 2. Eggshell Planters: A Tiny World of Gardening